mattsegura/blackbox-talk-to-figma-mcp/DRAGME.md

 # AI Agent plugin debugging
 echo "🔍 Debugging Figma plugin connection..."

-echo "💡 Use '@Terminals' in Cursor to check WebSocket server logs" echo "💡 You should see connection attempts from Figma plugin"
+echo "💡 Use '@Terminals' in Blackbox to check WebSocket server logs" echo "💡 You should see connection attempts from Figma plugin"

 # Common plugin connection issues: